“A goal without a plan is just a wish.” — Antoine de Saint-Exupery

 A common and quite understandable barrier to finding the appropriate pace occurs when you commit too firmly to a schedule while planning a unit.
 The issue of “coverage” will often drown out the needs of the students, particularly those who are struggling.
 If our goal is genuine learning, those needs must be listened to.

 Routines help make learning comfortable.
-Having consistent structures and routines help ground the learning experience in a sense of familiarity.
+Having consistent structures and routines in your learning sequences help ground the student’s experience in a sense of familiarity.
 A sense of "this is how we do this" binds the class together.
 Routines about how the period is started or ended, how students go over homework or work together in pairs offers the comfort of familiarity.
 With practice, students become more effective in activities that are consistent.

 Too much consistency can dull the experience of learning.
 Variety is the spice of life.
 Don’t implement the use of routines described in the last paragraph too rigorously.
 Here are some ways in which you can play with the rhythm of the class: